Portfolio / Automation & Process Engineering

 Consolidation automatically generates migration tool import rows

 When a shared mailbox is marked for consolidation, the scripts handle the Exchange-side work: aliases, permissions, inbox rules.
-But the mailbox data itself has to move via separate tooling.
-Rather than managing that list manually, the Stamp script was designed to auto-generate an import row for every Consolidation plan, keeping the migration job queue in sync with the action plan with no extra step.
+The mailbox data itself has to move via separate tooling.
+Rather than managing that list manually, the Stamp script auto-generates an import row for every Consolidation plan, keeping the migration job queue in sync with the action plan with no extra step.

 Cross-Type Resolution